CASFRI/PostgreSQL-Table-Translation-Framework/README.md

                          *boolean* **resume**[default FALSE],
                          *boolean* **ignoreDescUpToDateWithRules**[default FALSE]
                          **)**
     * Prepared translation function translating a source table according to the content of a translation table.
-Logging is activated by providing a "sourceRowIdColumn".
-Log entries of type 'PROGRESS' happen every "logFrequency" rows.
-Log entries of type 'INVALID_VALUE' and 'TRANSLATION_ERROR' are grouped according to "dupLogEntriesHandling" which can be 'ALL_GROUPED', 'ALL_OWN_ROW' or an single quoted integer specifying the maximum nomber of similar entry to log in the same row.
-Logging table name can be incremented or overwrited by setting "incrementLog" to TRUE or FALSE.
 Translation can be stopped by setting "stopOnInvalidSource" or "stopOnTranslationError" to TRUE.
-When "ignoreDescUpToDateWithRules" is set to FALSE, the translation engine will stop as soon as one attribute's "desc_uptodate_with_rules" is marked as FALSE in the translation table. 'resume' is yet to be implemented.
+When "ignoreDescUpToDateWithRules" is set to FALSE, the translation engine will stop as soon as one attribute's "desc_uptodate_with_rules" is marked as FALSE in the translation table. 'dupLogEntriesHandling', 'logFrequency', 'incrementLog' and 'resume' are depreciated.
-    * e.g. SELECT TT_TranslateSuffix('source', 'ab16', 'ogc_fid', FALSE, FALSE, 200);
+    * e.g. SELECT TT_TranslateSuffix('source', 'ab16');

 * **TT_DropAllTranslateFct**()
     * Delete all translation functions prepared with TT_Prepare().
     * e.g. SELECT TT_DropAllTranslateFct();

-* **TT_ShowLastLog(**
-                 *name* **schemaName**,
-                 *name* **tableName**,
-                 *text* **logNb**[default NULL]
-                 **)**
-    * Display the last log table generated after using the provided translation table or the one corresponding to the provided "logNb".
-    * e.g. SELECT * FROM TT_ShowLastLog('translation', 'ab06_avi01_lyr', 1);

-* **TT_DeleteAllLogs(**
-                      *name* **schemaName**,
-                      *name* **tableName**
-                      **)**
-    * Delete all logging table associated with the specified translation table.
-    * e.g. SELECT TT_DeleteAllLog('translation', 'ab06_avi01_lyr');

 # Helper Function Syntax and Reference
 Helper functions are used in translation tables to validate and translate source values.
 When the translation engine encounters a helper function in the translation table, it runs that function with the given parameters.